TuftsRT/guides/source/hpc/policy/course-policy.md

 - In-class Sessions

   - Virtual "Intro to HPC" in-class session is available and request needs to be received by RT 4 weeks prior to the scheduled in-class session.
-  - Other sessions?
+    - When schedule permits, in-person sessions can be scheduled in advance.
+  - Please contact tts-research@tufts.edu about special toptic sessions.

 - Support

-  - RT offers assistance in: access and storage setup, class environment setup, in-class intro HPC sessions (remote), and this and that
+  - RT offers assistance in: access and storage setup, class environment setup, in-class intro HPC sessions (remote), system debugging, .etc.
   - During course period, instructor and course TAs are responsible to collect and attempt the initial debugging when students' issues arise.
   - Instructors and/or designated TAs should be in contact with RT about large scaled common issues students run into on HPC cluster, and communicate the solutions RT provides to students.
   - HPC course setup is not immune to cluster-wide outage (scheduled or unscheduled).